Sunday Schedule Information (Updated 1.25.21)

 Rev. Joe Buckner | Executive Pastor

-Our RSBC Advisory Council and Leadership Team are keeping a watchful eye on the recent increase in new COVID-19 cases across Georgia and more specifically in Cobb County.
+Our RSBC Advisory Council and Leadership Team are keeping a watchful eye on the new COVID-19 cases across Georgia and more specifically in Cobb County.
 We are monitoring the Center for Disease Control, the Wellstar Health System, Cobb & Douglas Public Health, Cobb County School District, the Mayo Clinic and the Journal for the American Medical Association for trending information.
 Please refer to the reference section below for further information.

 Our Advisory Council and Leadership Team are strongly recommending that every person wear a mask indoors during church programming.
 Wearing a mask deters the transmission of the virus.
 We know there are many who would prefer not to wear a mask.
 However, you may unintentionally carry a contagion that may make another person sick, especially those who fall into the vulnerable/high risk population with significant health issues.
 You might be protecting others by wearing a mask, so please do.
 One of the best ways we can love one another is to keep one another safe and to prefer others above ourselves.
 Further information regarding the efficacy of masks is available in the reference section below.